junkdog/sift/README.md

 ```
 ## Instrumenter pipelines

+Instrumenter Pipelines provide knowledge about a technology stack and/or
-Instrumenter Pipelines are responsible for producing the system model from input
+project-specific constructs.
+The pipeline produces the system model from
-classes.
+the input classes.

 Pipelines are written in a declarative DSL, which provides high-level
 abstractions for identifying and interrelating entities from class structure or usage.

 ```kotlin